cfervir/desafio_final/README.md

 All functions should be working right now (without data persistence).
 From creating an user, adding new "prints", deleting them, a favorite system per user, the search bar, sorting publications, a cart, etc. I also made a message system that allows me to send personalized messages depending what the user may be doing, or if anything fails.

+In public/Users.json file you'll find all the dummy accounts that were created for this app and in public/Users.json you'll fine all the preloaded images.

 Thanks for checking it!

 ## Desafío final